persinammon/poke-app/README.md

 `GET /`
 - Fetches landing page with account creation and login options
 - Request arguments: None

-`POST /`
-- Creates a new trainer or logs in

 `GET /home`
 - Fetches home page populated by trainers to create team with and